 There are many Google Forms alternatives to choose from.
 Each has various features and pros and cons, so check out what they offer before switching to one of them.

 Indy is the first Google Forms alternative on our list and is, in our opinion, the best form builder out there right now.
 It offers a range of advanced form builder functions through an intuitive, user-friendly interface.

 Indy makes use of a flexible template system that provides you with several templates to use.
 This allows you to create forms immediately while also letting you save any form that you are currently working on to be used as a template later, ready to send at a moment's notice.

 The tool also makes it easy to turn leads into contacts.
 When you receive new form responses, you can convert these new leads into contacts quickly, helping to integrate them into your workflow.

 This includes social media, email, and embedding your form right on your website via a simple link.
-Along with its easy forms creation, you also get access to other robust project management tools, including proposal, contract, and invoice templates, task management, time tracking, and more.
+Along with its easy forms creation, you also get access to other robust project management tools, including proposal, contract, and invoice templates; task management; time tracking; upload files for clients, and more.
 This makes Indy one of the best Google Forms competitors out there.

 The next Google Forms alternative on our list is Formidable Forms.
 It's an advanced form builder that works through WordPress, boasting many powerful features that help you create unlimited forms.

 Thanks to its intuitive, easy-to-understand visual drag-and-drop form builder, it's easy for anyone to get started using Formidable.
 This mechanism also allows you to create various forms with just a few clicks, including surveys, quizzes, payment forms, and contact forms.

 The great thing about this alternative is that each form design is mobile-friendly and can be customized using the platform's integrated visual styler.
 If you're more old-fashioned, you'll appreciate the option to edit the form's HTML and conditional logic, showcasing form fields based on a user's form submissions.